theelims/ESP32-sveltekit/docs/buildprocess.md

 	-DCORE_DEBUG_LEVEL=5
 ```

-It accepts values from 1 (Verbose) to 5 (Errors) for different information depths to be logged on the serial terminal.
+It accepts values from 5 (Verbose) to 1 (Errors) for different information depths to be logged on the serial terminal.
+If commented out there won't be debug messages from the core libraries.
+For a production build you should comment this out.

 ### Serve Config Files